Jon Nield, Ph.D., is a Principal Research Fellow in Structural Biology.

-I have skills in: Information Technology: publishing papers, book chapters, designing websites since 2000 (10+) / computer clusters (160 nodes) / laboratory spaces (4 times).
-Photographer: conventional wet lab development (since 1988), digital (2001), pre-press scanning/densitometry, and printing using various methods, including holographic emulsion, prototyping and 3D.
+I have skills in: Information Technology: publishing papers, book chapters, design entire websites since 2000 (10+) / computer clusters (160 nodes) / laboratory spaces (x4).
+Photographer: conventional wet lab development (since 1988), digital (2001-), scanning/densitometry, printing using various methods: including holographic emulsion, prototyping and 3D.

-Composer and producer of music: both acoustic and digital (3 albums).
-Organising: social, research and commercial events, the largest being for ~350 participants.
+Composer/producer of music: both acoustic and digital (3 albums).
+Organising: social, research, commercial events, 350+ participants.